 Plasma envelope.
 Therefore, Plasma recipients need a policy to

-determine the set of Plasma DPEP services they are willing to interact
+determine the set of Plasma PDEP services they are willing to interact

 with.
-This can be a local policy i.e., a policy for the allowed set of
+This can be a local policy, i.e., a policy for the allowed set of

 PDEPs a DR client can interact with.
 This policy would need to be